nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 Before registering the patient record on the local system, the provider SHALL retrieve the patient's demographic record using a PDS Retrieval Query, and then:

-- **Verify the patient's NHS number according to the rules below**:
+- **Verify the patient's NHS Number according to the rules below**:

-  - The NHS number within the request is considered verified if:
+  - The NHS Number within the request is considered verified if:
     - The NHS number is found on PDS and the date of birth in the request exactly matches the date of birth held on PDS
     - OR should 2 out of 3 parts of the date of birth match (YYYY or MM or DD) AND the first 3 characters of the first family name match and the initial character of the given match that held for the record on PDS.
-  - If both of the above checks fail to find a match then the NHS number is treated as not verified
+  - If both of the above checks fail to find a match then the NHS Number is treated as not verified

     {% include note.html content="The provider **MAY** use a [PDS Cross Check Trace](https://data.developer.nhs.uk/dms/mim/6.3.01/Domains/PDS/Document%20files/PDS%20IM.htm#_Toc_Section_2.10) to perform this step, instead of using a [PDS Retrieval](https://data.developer.nhs.uk/dms/mim/6.3.01/Domains/PDS/Document%20files/PDS%20IM.htm#_Toc_Section_2.4) and implementing the rules local locally.
     <br/>